Real Estate in Nicaragua

 When we asked expats what advice they would give a foreigner before buying a property in Nicaragua, they said:

 "First, it is important to thoroughly research the local market and understand the applicable laws in Nicaragua.
 It is also important to use a registered and legal real estate professional or lawyer with local expertise when purchasing property in Nicaragua.
 Understanding the local customs and culture is also essential when moving forward with the purchase of property.
 Additionally, it is important to obtain a property valuation from a qualified expert as well as consider the current political and economic stability of the area.
-Lastly, due diligence should always be conducted to ensure that there are no outstanding tax obligations associated with the property prior to finalizing the purchase," said one foreigner living in Nicaragua.
+Lastly, due diligence should always be conducted to ensure that there are no outstanding tax obligations associated with the property prior to finalizing the purchase," said one person in Nicaragua.

 Are foreigners allowed to own property in Nicaragua?